quanal/Captain-Commando/docs/status.md

 <li>(State 4,"house") = State 6</li>
 </ul>

-State 6 is in accpeting state so the input is accepted.
+State 6 is in accepting state so the input is accepted.
 After that we will use extraction function to take the action and object to pass to our AI agent.
 Another example: "to the house go", the command will be split in to ["to","the","house","go"]:
 (State 0, "to" ) = state None,
 Then it will reject the input and return 0 meaning the input above is not valid command.
 The disadvantage of this approach is our state machine is quiet simple to identify the more complex command such as "go to the red house", "go to the nearest red house", "go and find the red stone".
 They're all valid command but the state machine is not recognized any adjective go before the object just yet.
 We will have this in our final Project.

 Next approach is to have the agent execute command base on action and object.
-We use the function to randomly put item into the field such as (coal, carrot...) then we achieve the position of that item (x,y,z) coordinate and then we use dijkstra's algorithm for shortest path to find the way for our AI agent to get to the item.
-The problem of this is the position of each item is in (x,y,z) coordinate and our dijkstra's algorithm take input as the index of the block of our agent and index of the block where the item is.
-Therefore we use the formular below to get to the index of the block.
+We use the function to randomly put item into the field such as (coal, carrot...) then we achieve the position of that item (x,y,z) coordinate and then we use Dijkstra’s algorithm for shortest path to find the way for our AI agent to get to the item.
+The problem of this is the position of each item is in (x,y,z) coordinate and our Dijkstra’s algorithm take input as the index of the block of our agent and index of the block where the item is.
+Therefore we use the formula below to get to the index of the block.

 <img src="http://farm5.staticflickr.com/4243/34767366632_9efc3504f8_b.jpg">